Find out how the patented FURminator grooming tool is different from the rest - and how it performs on the double Sheltie coat.

 The FURminator is a modern grooming tool which is excellent for dogs with thick double coats.
 The high tech design enables it to strip away loose undercoat better than any other brush, comb or rake, reducing shedding by up to 90%.
 Here's a close up:

 We use the FURminator regularly on our Shelties to remove the old undercoat, to speed up the grooming process, and to keep more fluff off the furniture.
 Here's a video of the brush in action:

 Your Sheltie has a thick luxurious undercoat which requires frequent grooming, and is at it's worst when he sheds his winter coat (and just after every heat cycle in females).

-Frequent grooming during shedding season helps keep the dog cool and ensures the fur ends up in one big pile - not all over your house!
+Frequent grooming during shedding season keeps your dog cool and helps ensures the fur ends up in one big pile - and not all over your house!